mpv-player/mpv/DOCS/man/options.rst

         This is the recommended mode, and the default.
     <decoder>
         Old, decoder-based framedrop mode.
-(This is the same as ``--framedrop=yes`` in mpv 0.5.x and before.)
 This tells the decoder to skip frames (unless they are needed to decode future frames).
 May help with slow systems, but can produce unwatchable choppy output, or even freeze the display completely.

         This uses a heuristic which may not make sense, and in  general cannot achieve good results, because the decoder's frame dropping cannot be